What’s acute stress

 In the weeks after a traumatic event, you may develop an anxiety disorder called acute stress disorder (ASD).
 ASD typically occurs within one month of a traumatic event.
 It lasts at least three days and can persist for up to one month.
 People with ASD have symptoms similar to those seen in post-traumatic stress disorder (PTSD).

 Experiencing, witnessing, or being confronted with one or more traumatic events can cause ASD.
 The events create intense fear, horror, or helplessness.
-Traumatic events that can cause ASD include:
+Traumatic events that can cause ASD include a:

-- a threat of death to oneself or others
+- threat of death to oneself or others

-- a threat of serious injury to oneself or others
+- threat of serious injury to oneself or others

-- a threat to the physical integrity of oneself or others
+- threat to the physical integrity of oneself or others

-Approximately 6 to 33 percent of people who experience a traumatic event develop ASD.
+Approximately 6 to 33 percent of people who experience a traumatic event develop ASD, according to the U.S. Department of Veterans Affairs.
 This rate varies based on the nature of the traumatic situation.

 Anyone can develop ASD after a traumatic event.
 You may have an increased risk of developing ASD if you have: